Retire by stateFigures verified May 31, 2026

 Summer heat and valley air quality

-Salt Lake City and other valleys face rising heat and stretches of poor air quality, including winter inversions that trap pollution.
-People with heart or lung conditions may want to factor air quality into where they settle.
+Salt Lake City and the other valleys see rising heat and stretches of bad air, including winter inversions that trap pollution close to the ground.
+If you have a heart or lung condition, air quality is worth weighing when you pick a spot.

 ClimateCheck